By Bethany Broadwell

 Kyle’s dad, Jim Glozier, worked for several years as the assistant director of a center for independent living in Southwest Pennsylvania.
 He has been an ADAPT organizer for about 10 years.
 Now, he’s producing documentaries related to the disability rights movement.
 “We participated in the movement alongside Kyle.
 We encouraged him to push the envelope,” says the elder Glozier.
 “Kyle is willing to question authority.”

 “My favorite thing to do,” says Kyle, “is practice activism.”

 Jim expanded on his son’s passion by sharing Kyle’s insistence that Kafka include the need to provide attendant services for children in the language of the MiCASSA bill.
 Kyle refused to be satisfied until the detail was addressed.

 “Kyle has had to be an advocate for himself, fighting the schools and a system that doesn’t always welcome the inclusion of people with significant disabilities,” says Kafka.
 “He understands that fighting a lone battle is not enough.
 You have to join together with others to make the system move in our direction.”

 Formal advocacy efforts like organized events are confidence-building opportunities, but routine daily incidents have kept Glozier determined to stay strong for his causes.
 For instance, during his sixth-grade class trip to the Capitol building in Washington, D.C., the teacher failed to include Glozier in a class picture.

 “My teacher didn’t think about my needs and me.
 That was not only embarrassing, it made me angry, because it violated my civil and human rights as a citizen with a disability,” Glozier says.
 “I remember looking up at my friends and classmates that were on the second set of stairs.
-He [the teacher] forgot me at the bottom, not thinking for a second that I couldn’t climb the steps.”
+He

 That same year Glozier ran for and won the election for sixth-grade class president.